KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws3-create/3add.md

   (use "git checkout -- <file>..." to discard changes in working directory) **[error     modified:   cocktails.txt]
    ```

    {% hint style='info' %}
 This is because when you ran `git add`, Git staged the file in the state at that time.
 With a new change, we have to stage the file again.
    {% endhint %}

+   {% hint style='working' %}
+In GitKraken, click on the _cocktails.txt_ in the **Staged Files** list at the bottom right of the application.
+Notice there's nothing to display in the diff view.
+Now click on _cocktails.txt_ in the **Unstaged Files** list at the top right of the application.
+We now see our text change.
+   {% endhint %}

 1. Stage _cocktails.txt_.